Aravind-Chowdary/Aravind-Chowdary/README.md

 - 👋 Hi, I’m Aravind Mullapudi
 - 👀 I’m interested in playing around data
-- 🌱 I’m currently learning Azure cloud technologies
+- 🌱 I’m currently working as Data Engineer
-- 💞️ I’m looking to collaborate on data engineering platform
+- 💞️ Planning to start a End to End enterpirse application which pace up the business
 - 📫 You can reach me via gmail aravindmullapudi@gmail.com

 <!---